 As an employer, it’s your responsibility to provide the necessary PPE to staff as the last line of defence against risks.
 However, the provision of RPE may be necessary as part of your control regime.

-Type of RPE
+Type of respiratory ppe

 Respirators (filtering devices) use filters to remove contaminants from the air being breathed in.